Quantifying Quillen's Uniform $\mathcal{F}_p$-isomorphism Theorem: Exponent lemmas

 \subsection{Representations and exponents}

-In \cite[Ex.\ 5.16]{mnn} an upper bound on the $\sE_{(2)}$-exponent of $\underline{H\Ffield_2}_{Q_8}$ is determined using the projective bundle theorem.
-We will also repeatedly use this technique to give upper bounds on the $\sF$-exponent of $\underline{H\Ffield_2}_G$ for various 2-groups $G$ and families $\sF \supset \sE_{(2)}$.
-Therefore in this section we will describe this argument in some detail.
-We will need the following classical notion: \begin{Definition} Let $V$ be a real or complex vector space.
-Then the \emph{projectivation} $\Proj(V)$ of $V$ is the space of all respectively real or complex lines in $V$. \end{Definition} \begin{Remark} Note that if $V$ comes equipped with a linear $G$-action (i.e., is a $G$-representation), then $\Proj(V)$ inherits a natural $G$-action. \end{Remark} The goal of this subsection is to prove: \begin{Proposition} Let $G$ be a finite group, $n \geq 0$ a natural number and suppose $G$ has a real $n$-dimensional representation $V$ such that the projectivation $\Proj(V)$ has isotropy groups contained in some family $\sF$.
-That is, for every real line $L \subset V$ we assume that the isotropy group $G_L \leq G$ of elements of $G$ fixing $L$ satisfies $G_L \in \sF$.
-Then $\underline{H\Ffield_2}$ is $\sF$-nilpotent and the exponent satisfies $\exp_{\sF} \underline{H\Ffield_2} \leq n$. \end{Proposition} For complex bundles we have the analogous result for cohomology with $\Integers$-coefficients: \begin{Proposition} Let $G$ be a finite group, $n \geq 0$ a natural number and suppose $G$ has a complex $n$-dimensional representation $V$ such that the projectivation $\Proj(V)$ has isotropy groups contained in some family $\sF$.
-That is, for every complex line $L \subset V$, we assume that the isotropy group $G_L \leq G$ of elements of $G$ fixing $L$ satisfies $G_L \in \sF$.
-Then $\underline{H\Integers}$ is $\sF$-nilpotent, and the exponent satisfies $\exp_{\sF} \underline{H\Integers} \leq 2n -1$. \end{Proposition}
+We will now present \cref{projbund:prop1}, which will be the main tool in establishing \cref{thm:A} and \cref{thm:B}.
+This theorem is based on the argument in \cite[Ex.\ 5.18]{mnn} for giving upper bounds on the $\sE_{(2)}$-exponent on $\underline{H\Ffield_2}_{Q_8}$ using the projective bundle theorem.
+We will repeatedly use \cref{projbund:prop1} to prove upper bounds on the $\sF$ exponent of $\underline{H\Ffield_2}_G$ for various 2-groups $G$ and families $\sF \supset \sE_{(2)}$.
+We will also discuss a complex analogue of \cref{projbund:prop1}, which is given by \cref{cpxprojbund:prop1}. \begin{Definition} Let $V$ be a real or complex vector space.
+Then the \emph{projectivation} $\Proj(V)$ of $V$ is the space of all respectively real or complex lines in $V$. \end{Definition} \begin{Remark} Note that if $V$ comes equipped with a linear $G$-action (i.e., is a $G$-representation), then $\Proj(V)$ inherits a natural $G$-action. \end{Remark} The goal of this subsection is to prove: \begin{Theorem} Let $G$ be a finite group, and let $n \geq 0$ be an integer.
+Suppose $G$ has a real $n$-dimensional representation $V$ such that the projectivation $\Proj(V)$ has isotropy groups contained in some family $\sF$, that is, for every real line $L \subset V$ the isotropy group $G_L \leq G$ of elements of $G$ fixing $L$ satisfies $G_L \in \sF$.
+Then $\underline{H\Ffield_2}$ is $\sF$-nilpotent and the exponent satisfies $\exp_{\sF} \underline{H\Ffield_2} \leq n$. \end{Theorem} For complex bundles we have an analogous result for cohomology with $\Integers$-coefficients: \begin{Theorem} Let $G$ be a finite group, and let $n \geq 0$ be an integer.
+Suppose $G$ has a complex $n$-dimensional representation $V$ such that the projectivation $\Proj(V)$ has isotropy groups contained in some family $\sF$, that is, for every complex line $L \subset V$ the isotropy group $G_L \leq G$ of elements of $G$ fixing $L$ satisfies $G_L \in \sF$.
+Then $\underline{H\Integers}$ is $\sF$-nilpotent, and the exponent satisfies $\exp_{\sF} \underline{H\Integers} \leq 2n -1$. \end{Theorem}